gchchung/Diploscapter_pachys/telomere_detection/README.md

 Thus, the telomeric repeat pattern can be found by first identifying the most frequent repeat patterns at the ends of the reads, followed by the elimination of patterns that do not satisfy the 3 conditions above.

+The bulk of the code was written starting 2020 and revised bit by bit through 2023.

 ## How the algorithm works
 Much of our algorithm depends on the TideHunter program written by Yan Gao, Bo Liu, Yadong Wang, and Yi Xing (Gao & al. 2019 _Bioinformatics_).
 Our algorithm first takes a collection of long reads (from Oxford Nanopore or PacBio sequencing platforms) and partitions each read into two - the first 1000 bps and the last 1000 bps.
 TideHunter is run on these partitions to detect any tandem repeats of length ```k```.
 Next, our algorithm reads the TideHunter output and ranks the repeated sequences together with their reverse complements based on occupancy (saved as *_TideHunter_parser_OUTPUT_CONDENSED.txt).
 This ranking step also merges repeat sequences that are circularly permuted (repeats of ATCG are considered the same class as repeats of TCGA, CGAT and GATC).